 According to COUNTRYAAH, Papua New Guinea is one of the poorest countries in Oceania.
 Life expectancy is 10 years higher than in the Indonesian part of the island of Guinea.
 A majority of the population earns a living on family farming.
 After some economic development in the 1980’s, the country suffered a sharp economic downturn in the 1990’s, mainly due to the closure of the copper mine on the disputed island of Bougainville and a decline in food exports.

 Economically, Papua New Guinea is heavily dependent on a number of raw materials.
 The most important export products are wood products, timber and copper.
 The processing industry is weakly developed.

-According to ITYPEUSA, Oceania is a continent consisting of Australia, New Zealand, New Guinea and several islands and archipelagos in the Pacific Ocean.
+According to BRIDGAT, Oceania is a continent consisting of Australia, New Zealand, New Guinea and several islands and archipelagos in the Pacific Ocean.
 In this context, the labor market and trade unions in the latter islands and archipelagos are addressed.
 These in turn consist of several different states.

 Labor market and economy:

 The most important industries are tourism, agriculture, fishing and service.
 The industry is mostly poorly developed.
 Permanent employees are often found in public administration, education and healthcare.

 The Cook Islands Public Service Association, CIPSA, is the only functioning trade union organization.
 CIPSA organizes as many as 40 percent of public employees.
 The total number of members is just over 11,000.
 However, CIPSA has weakened in recent years due to the government’s privatization program, which has led, among other things, to the transfer of part of the workforce from the public to the private sector.
 The Cook Islands also have the Cook Islands Workers Association, CIWA, but the operation is non-existent and the organization has only 1,200 members.
 The Cook Islands belong to New Zealand.